spanishfluinbasel/Platter_London_Map/README.md

 Map Explorer
 ============
-Map Explorer is a web-based interactive map that visualizes various markers and their connections.
+Map Explorer is a web-based interactive map that visualizes various markers.
 It uses Leaflet.js for the map, custom tile layers, and dynamically generated content for each marker.
-The project integrates Google Sheets for data ingestion, Puppeteer for screenshot generation, and JavaScript for dynamic interactivity.
+The project integrates Google Sheets for data ingestion and JavaScript for dynamic interactivity.

 # Features

 - Interactive map with custom tiles and markers
 - Dynamic sidebar with detailed information on selected markers
-- Connections between markers visualized as colored lines
-- Hover and click interactivity for both map markers and sidebar items
-- Animated page preview with scrolling effect in the sidebar
 - Supports both desktop and mobile views with responsive layouts
 - Google Sheets integration for data ingestion
-- Puppeteer-based screenshot generation for map entries
-- Scrollable bottom banner with clickable icons to toggle marker layers

-# Technologies Used

-- Frontend:
-  - HTML, CSS, JavaScript (ES6)
-  - Leaflet.js
-  - jQuery for DOM manipulation
-  - Puppeteer for generating screenshots
-  - Google Sheets API for dynamic data ingestion

-- Backend:
-  - Python script to load the data
-  - Node.js (for Puppeteer and screenshots)
-  - Google Sheets for managing the data
-  - JSON for storing marker data and connections

 # Project Structure